The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Tuft & Needle: Now through Dec.
 2, save up to $750 on mattresses and 20% on accessories.

-• Vaya: Get $300 off any mattress plus 2 free pillows right now.
+• Vaya: Get $300 off any mattress, plus two free pillows right now.

-• Zoma: Get $150 off any mattress plus 2 free pillows, plus 30% off adjustable beds and more.
+• Zoma: Get $150 off any mattress, plus two free pillows and 30% off adjustable beds and more.

 Black Friday furniture deals